weaveworks-guides/weave-net-legacy/microservices-seneca-ubuntu-simple/README.md

 You will be greated with a login screen.
 Login with the username and password u1/U1.

 The example itself is a very simple demonstration of how to use the Seneca framework, discussion of which is out of scope for this guide.
-For more details see the [http://senecajs.org/](Seneca website).
+For more details see the [Seneca website](http://senecajs.org/).

 Seneca is written in node.js, and the Dockerfiles used for building the containers in this guide are also included in our [github repo](https://github.com/fintanr/weave-gs/tree/master/microservices-seneca-ubuntu-simple).